Alevi history: Bektashi order

-The influences of Safavids on Anatolian Kizilbashs

-After the foundation of the Safavid Persian state, the new Turkmen Shahs gradually rid themselves of their tribal and sectarian origins in their bid to build a unified Iranian state.
-Twelver Shiism was proclaimed state religion, with a special role for the Safavi Shahs as descendants of alleged Ali and the Imams.
-Their supposed ancestry is not accepted by most shia Muslims today.
-This state religion developed into a very different system to the Alevi faith of their Kizilbash troops.
-Arab Twelver theologians were recruited from Jabal Amil in Lebanon and from Bahrain, and most Iranians were forcibly converted to Twelver Shiism.
-The Kizilbash tribal troops were gradually disbanded in favour of a regular Iranian slave army.

-The Qizilbash (red-heads) were Kurdish and Turkoman tribes who adhered to the Safavid Sufi Order, whose Sheikhs claimed descent from Ali.
-Under Ismā`il (d.
-1524) they became dominant in Eastern Anatolia and conquered Azerbaijan with its capital Tabriz, where Ismā`il named himself Shah in 1501 and went on to conquer all of Iran.
-His missionaries spread a message of revolt against the Sunni Ottomans in Anatolia, claiming that Ismā`il was the awaited "mahdi" (massiah), and Anatolia became the scene of protracted warfare between Ottomans and Safavids.

 Ottoman Empire period

 The Ottomans had accepted Sunni Islam in the 13th century as a means to unifying their empire, and later proclaimed themselves its defenders against the Safavid Shia state and related heretical sects.
 This created a gap between the Sunni Ottoman ruling elite and the Alevi Anatolian population.
 Anatolia became a battlefield between Safavids and Ottomans, each determined to include it in their Empire.

 Bayezid II period

 Ismail instigated a series of revolts culminating in a general Anatolian uprising against the Ottomans, whose Sultan Bayezid II mounted a major expedition 1502–1503 which pushed the Safavids and many of their Turkmen followers into Iran.

-Selim I period and the battle of Chaldiran
+Selim I period

 The successor of Bayezid II, Sultan Selim I "The Grim", launched a vigorous campaign into eastern Anatolia, utilising a religious edict condemning Alevis as apostates to massacre many.
 In the summer of 1514 Selim I launched another offensive and won the major battle of Chaldiran on the eastern side of the Euphrates, convincing the Safavids to avoid open conflict with the Ottomans for the next century, and enabling him to overcome the last independent Turkmen dynasties in eastern Anatolia in 1515–1517.